The principle

 Amber

-Low–moderate emotional concern requiring monitoring.
+Low–moderate emotional concern for staff review.

 Purple